-Working with Contemporary Artists' Practice Helps Community Formation

-ArtScapers takes an approach to arts engagement that has creativity at its core.
-The North West Cambridge Development Art Programme involves research into the work of contemporary artists who have been commissioned at the site, research into the site itself, the local landscape and the context and location of Cambridge.
+Working with Contemporary Artists' Practice Helps Community Formation been commissioned at the site and research into the site itself: the local landscape and the context and location of Cambridge.
 It provides a valuable opportunity to address some of the socio-cultural tensions between University and non-University communities.
-What has emerged through the ArtScapers research is a pedagogical approach with five core values that are based around creative pedagogic theory: slowing down, imagining, co-creating, not knowing, looking differently.
+What has emerged through the ArtScapers research is a pedagogical approach with five core values that are based around creative pedagogic theory: slowing down, imagining, co-creating, not knowing, and looking differently.